Portfolio theory.

 Personal finance sites tell you what accounts to open.
 Fewer explain how the assets inside those accounts should be combined, weighted, and rebalanced.
 This section is that: asset allocation, sequence-of-returns risk, the real 4% rule, and how rebalancing actually works.
 Written for a retail investor, not a CFA.
 With a Bitcoin lens where relevant.

 Not a financial advisor.
 This is education, not investment advice.
 Past returns do not predict future outcomes.
-Anything marked [VERIFY] is a figure that needs to be confirmed against the cited source before you act on it.
+Figures cited here should be verified against primary sources before you act on them.
 For material decisions, hire a fiduciary.

 Asset allocation (the mix of stocks, bonds, cash, Bitcoin) drives most of your long-term return.
 Sequence-of-returns risk is the single biggest threat to a retirement that looks safe on paper.
 The 4% rule is a useful floor, not a guarantee.
 Rebalancing is the only buy-low-sell-high discipline most investors will ever apply.
 These four ideas, done in order, are what every serious portfolio runs on.